javaFunAgain/ratpong/README.md

 OK.
 I lied a little to you. :smiling_imp: We need to do one more step.
 We have to wrap our repo in some other class.
 See [UserRepoES](https://github.com/javaFunAgain/ratpong/blob/master/src/main/java/pl/setblack/pongi/users/repo/UsersRepoES.java).
-As you can find out it only delegates all operations to our InMemoryRepo - but this do the trick.
+As you can find out it only delegates all operations to our InMemoryRepo - but this does the trick.

  ## Testing

 Testing Ratpack contrary to lot of container is just awesome.
 Imagine that you test your HTTP web services just with HTTP.
-You create request, add some headers (if needed) and then you do real cal with HTTP!.
+You create request, add some headers (if needed) and then you do real call with HTTP!.
 How cool - you can indeed  rely on such tests!

 But isn't it slow then? ... what if I tell you that starting Ratpack with services takes sth like 16 ms on an average PC...